Review | How to track your ballot like a UPS package

 These codes power ballot-tracking sites.
 Think of them like the shipping updates you get after placing an online shopping order — except these are delivering democracy.
 They’re a service of your local election board, though sometimes the sites are lumped together for an entire state.
 Some places, like Denver, have had a version of it for more than a decade, but a whole bunch signed on or expanded their offerings this year following the pandemic.
 Business at BallotTrax, the largest service provider for this technology, grew 10 times in 2020.

 Since elections are run by local governments, what you get from ballot-tracking sites can vary.
 Officials who use software from BallotTrax and rival Ballot Scout can potentially provide step-by-step mail tracking and alerts in the form of text messages, emails or even recorded phone calls.
 Others, like the homegrown Maryland system, around since 2012, are simpler: Just a website you can log in to any time to see if your ballot has been “sent” or “accepted.”
-In most places, the tracking should work whether you mail your ballot or submit it an official drop box.
+In most places, the tracking should work whether you mail your ballot or submit it in an official drop box.

 For most of us, these services are just a way to know that, yes, even in a bonkers year like 2020, our ballots actually counted.
-But in some cases, these services help flag something has gone wrong.
+But in some cases, these services help flag that something has gone wrong.
 For example, sometimes people move and forget to update their address; a tracking site will usually flag when a ballot is marked undeliverable.
 Sometimes people’s ballots get rejected because they forget to sign them — or even, as my colleague Elise Viebeck has warned, because they scribble on the wrong part of the ballot.
 Depending on your state, a tracking site could note there’s a problem and give you the chance to fix it before Election Day.

 Lots of people also forget about mail-in deadlines, and this tech gives counties a targeted way to reach out and let voters who haven’t yet returned their ballots know what they need to do ASAP.